ponylang/ponylang-website/content/contribute/triage.md

 * Source code that demonstrates the problem
 * Did they install from a package or source?
 * What version or commit are they using?
 * What platform are they on?
-Linux, FreeBSD, OSX?
+FreeBSD?
+Linux? macOS?
+Windows?
 * What version of the platform?
 If Linux, what distribution?
-* What version of LLVM are they using?
 * What compiler including version?
 * What linker including version?
 * If they built from source, what options did they use?